ailabstw/FLaVor/examples/inference/docs/input_output_structure(tabular).md

 ### Parameters
 - `model_out`: np.ndarray

-   1D NumPy array with regression results
+   2D NumPy array with regression results in shape of (n, c), where n represents n instances and c is the number of regressions.
+Here are some output examples:

    > single regression: [[1], [2], [3], ...]
    >